 Question: Where should I ship my bracelets?

 Please take a moment to read our full Shipping and Donation instructions, found here.

-Question: Should I send a donor form even if I’m only sending a few bracelets?
+Question: Should I fill out a donor form even if I’m only sending a few bracelets?

 Answer: YES!
 We want to know who is sending each and every item to us, since it allows us to send you a letter of thanks.
-Please be sure to fill out your email address on the form, so that we can send you further updates.
+Please be sure to include your email address on the form, so that we can send you further updates.

 Question: Can I receive community service for making and donating bracelets?